Bueninvento

-Bueninvento ("Goodinvention") is an album released by Mexican singer-songwriter and instrumentalist Julieta Venegas in 2000 to critical acclaim.
+Bueninvento ("Goodinvention") is the second album released by Mexican singer-songwriter and instrumentalist Julieta Venegas in 2000 to critical acclaim.
 "Sería Feliz" (translated as "I'd be happy") was the single released for this album, accompanied by a video that received rotation on music TV channels.
 The album was nominated for Latin Grammy Award for Best Rock Solo Vocal Album.
 In addition, Bueninvento was named the 4th best album of the 2000s decade by Latin music website Club Fonograma.
 In 2012, Rolling Stone ranked Bueninvento third in its list of "The 10 Greatest Latin Rock Albums of All Time."

 Track listing

 This album comprises 14 songs, all written by Venegas with the exception of the song "Siempre en Mi Mente" written by Juan Gabriel.